grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 }
 ```

-To view granular results for a specific scenario, you can filter results by the built in scenario [tag](/using-k6/tags-and-groups).
+To view granular results for a specific scenario, you can filter results by the built-in scenario [tag](/using-k6/tags-and-groups).
-For example, this command uses `jq` to filter only data points for the  scenario with the name "news".
+For example, if you output results as [JSON](/using-k6/results-output/json), you could `jq` to filter only data points for the scenario with the name `news`.

 ```bash
 jq '. | select( .data.tags.scenario == "news")' results.json